prajwalbhardwaj18-lgtm/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game
 This is my first repository on Github.
-This is a basic game using random module in Python.
+This is a basic game using <b>random</b> module in Python.